 My degree was very flexible and I really enjoyed it.
 In terms of my career, the most helpful module was Interactive Systems Design; it helped me to learn a lot about working in a team and the lecturer was outstanding.Gokulanathan Murthy / MSc Advanced Computer Science and IT Management

-Our School is one of the oldest computer science education facilities in the UK with a history of major innovations by globally renowned academic staff.
+Our Department is one of the oldest computer science education facilities in the UK with a history of major innovations by globally renowned academic staff.